 Have a look at these three cybersecurity objectives that must be addressed.

 1. Legitimate Communications: One must assure that no-one can take unauthorized access or control to the car while safeguarding data in transit which is essential for privacy.

-2. Protecting hardware and software: Protection of hardware, software, firmware as well as the related-processed data is a real challenge especially when one has to implement cryptography mechanisms which demand significant computational.
+2. Protecting hardware and software: Protection of hardware, software, firmware as well as related-processed data is a real challenge especially when one has to implement cryptography mechanisms that demand significant computational.

 New Era of Risks, But Mitigation is Essential